jahuty/documentation/liquid/variables.md

 description : How to assign a variable. keywords    : [assign, variable]
 ---
-{% assign examples = site.data.examples.variables %}
+{% assign examples = site.data.liquid.variables %}

 # Assigning a variable

 Variables output values in your snippets.
 Variable names are denoted by double curly braces: {% raw %}`{{`{% endraw %} and {% raw %}`}}`{% endraw %}.
 To render the content of a variable called `title` with the value `hello world`:

-{% include example.html example=site.data.examples.variables.introduction %}
+{% include example.html example=examples.introduction %}

 ## Initializing variables